 In the first option, the student interested in a sequential second graduate degree after finishing another master's degree must apply for admission to the second graduate degree program after the first degree is completed and recorded on the permanent record.
 All policies and procedures listed in this catalog applicable to satisfactory completion of a master's degree apply to completion of requirements for a second master's degree, including that program requirements must be completed within a seven-year period.
 Graduate Studies at SJSU will not admit an applicant in pursuit of a master's degree if it is determined that the applicant has a similar degree already.
 Pursuit of a second master's degree will receive a lower priority for admission.

 The second option is pursuit of two simultaneous master's degrees.
 A student in good standing enrolled in one master's program may pursue a second master's degree.
 Matriculated master's students do not need to formally reapply to the university through Cal State Apply.
 However, the student must secure approval from and admission into the second master's degree program.
 This requires submission of all application materials previously requested of applicants by the department or school to the first degree program, as well as any additional materials required by the second program.
 Current transcripts, GRE scores, English-language test scores and letters of recommendation might be among those items required by the second department or school.
 The student is responsible for making those items available to the department regardless of his or her date of matriculation into the first major.
 Individual department deadlines apply for acceptance in any particular semester.
-Note: Approval for admission into the second master's program is given by means of its graduate advisor's signature on the Master's Level Double Degree Application; download the current form from the GAPE website.
+Note: Approval for admission into the second master's program is given by means of its graduate advisor's signature on the Master's Level Double Degree Application; Contact the GAPE office for more information on this process.

 The stipulation, however, is that a student pursuing simultaneous master's degrees cannot apply for graduation or be awarded either degree until both degree programs are complete.
 Both degrees must effectively be completed at the same time, and diplomas are issued for both degrees.
 If a student gains admission into a second degree program while still pursuing the first degree and applies for graduation before finishing the second program, he or she will be awarded the first master's degree and then lose matriculated status.
 Student status will thus be revoked and pursuit of a second master's degree prohibited.
 To satisfy this procedural requirement, a student should simply delay the request for award of the first degree until the second degree program requirements have been fulfilled.
 Please keep in mind that graduate units expire after seven years.